 What if there are gaps in my knowledge or experience?

-The clinics may show us gaps in a subject… If that happens we find ways for participants to fill those gaps after the clinic with no extra fees from us…For example, if you we not current with your experience as an instructor and everything else was fine- i.e. we see you can teach, manage a group, you work safely, and fulfill all our requirements but just have not done a lot of this lately, we would just make you ‘provisional’ until you gained your current experience (e.g. you could teach some lessons at home or at a riding school and keep a log book as you practice and then send us the evidence so we could upgrade you to full instructor ….)
+The clinics may show us gaps in a subject… If that happens we find ways for participants to fill those gaps after the clinic with no extra fees from us…For example, if you were not current with your experience as an instructor and everything else was fine- i.e. we see you can teach, manage a group, you work safely, and fulfill all our requirements but just have not done a lot of this lately, we would just make you ‘provisional’ until you gained your current experience (e.g. you could teach some lessons at home or at a riding school and keep a log book as you practice and then send us the evidence so we could upgrade you to full instructor ….)

 Background on Clinics